danielvartan/r-course/README.md

 ## Overview

-🚀👩‍💻👨‍💻🎲🔬🔎📦📊📈📉✨🧙‍♂️🦄
+🚀👩‍💻👨‍💻🎲🔬🔎📦✨🧙‍♂️🦄

-This repository contains the slides and materials of the R course designed for the [Sustentarea](https://www.fsp.usp.br/sustentarea/) Research and Extension Center at the University of São Paulo ([USP](https://www5.usp.br/)).
+This repository hosts the slides and materials for an introductory R programming course developed for the [Sustentarea](https://www.fsp.usp.br/sustentarea/) Research and Extension Center at the University of São Paulo ([USP](https://www5.usp.br/)).
 You can access the slides [here](https://danielvartan.github.io/r-course/).

 ## License